Sageuk: Since 2000

 Sungkyunkwan Scandal (2010), Moon Embracing the Sun (2012) and Love in the Moonlight (2016) were all sageuk adapted from popular novels.
 They were initially targeted to a younger demographic but has since received mainstream and international success.
 The productions have also put the spotlight to then emerging actors Song Joong-ki, Yoo Ah-in, Kim Soo-hyun, Park Bo-gum and Kim Yoo-jung.

 Large-scale sageuks have been rarely produced, but when they were launched, they often caught the attention of the public.
 Most of them have been fantasy-based, telling the audience a unique story of kings and queens who lived in the ancient era.
 The most well-known one so far has been The Legend (2007), which featured the Hallyu star Bae Yong-joon.
 In 2018, Studio Dragon announced it is working on Arthdal Chronicles, a new fantasy sageuk casting Song Joong-ki and Kim Ji-won.
 The drama started its first shooting on 1 June and recorded 8% personal best rating.

 On March 5, 2017, Netflix announced that it had given the production a series order for a first season of Kingdom.
 Alongside the series announcement, it was confirmed that Kim Seong-hun would direct the series and that Kim Eun-hee would be credited as the writer.
 Production companies involved with the series were slated to consist of AStory.

-Moreover, famous actors confirmed that they would join the web television series with plenty of political, supernatural and thrilling scenes.
-Those include Ju Ji-hoon, Ryu Seung-ryong, Bae Doona, Jeon Seok-ho, Kim Hye-jun and Heo Joon-ho.
-Director Park In-je joined the production and directed the second episode and onward from season two.
-On January 25, 2019, the first season of the series, consisting of six episodes, was released for streaming on Netflix.
-The second season, also consisting of six episodes, was released on March 13, 2020.

-Lists

-The following are notable Korean period drama series: